dryguy99/liri-node-app/README.md

 # liri-node-app
 Language Interpetation and Recognition Interface (liri)

-This app is designed to run in Terminal on the mac or Git Bash on the pc.
+This Node.js app is designed to run in Terminal on the mac or Bash on the pc.
 It takes in command line arguments and performs 4 specific functions based on the arguments requested.

 The four functions are: